 Unfortunately, too many people mistaken money itself as something important.

 I would like to share a story that I really like with you.
-There are many variations of this story floating around, and I got this one from Piffe the Puffin:
+There are many variations of this story floating around.
+Here is a YouTube video version of the story:

 The Big Rocks of Life!